 They concluded: “For the more prevalent hypermobile and classic EDS types, some case-control studies found mildly decreased bone mineral density, but it was not clear that fracture rates were increased.
 Nevertheless, abnormalities in vertebral shape seem to be common in classical and hypermobile EDS types.”

-As you may be first hand aware because the topic has been discussed with you by one or more of your doctors, bone density and fractures in Ehlers-Danlos syndrome is considered by some as controversial.
-The controversy was discussed in an August 2016 paper in the journal Osteoporosis International. (x) Here doctors noted: “The Ehlers-Danlos syndrome is characterized by abnormal connective tissue but bone involvement is debated.
-(However the researchers) found a reduced Bone mineral density and bone quality and increased prevalence of asymptomatic vertebral fractures in patients with Ehlers-Danlos syndrome.
+As you may be first-hand aware because the topic has been discussed with you by one or more of your doctors, bone density and fractures in Ehlers-Danlos syndrome are considered by some as controversial.
+The controversy was discussed in an August 2016 paper in the journal Osteoporosis International.
+(6) Here doctors noted: “The Ehlers-Danlos syndrome is characterized by abnormal connective tissue but bone involvement is debated.
+(However the researchers) found a reduced bone mineral density and bone quality and an increased prevalence of asymptomatic vertebral fractures in patients with Ehlers-Danlos syndrome.
 These findings suggest the need for a bone health evaluation in these patients.